 2019 OIG Report on ASCs

-Most recently, the U.S. Department of Health and Human Services’ Office of Inspector General (OIG) released a September 2019 data brief about ASCs, which found that infection control remains an issue at some ambulatory surgery centers.
-The report found that 77 percent of ASCs had least one violation and 25 percent had serious deficiencies.
+In September 2019, U.S. Department of Health and Human Services’ Office of Inspector General (OIG) released a data brief about ASCs, which found that infection control remains an issue at some ambulatory surgery centers.
+The report found that 77% of ASCs had at least one violation and 25% had serious deficiencies.
 The report also found that dozens of states didn’t meet survey requirements (many facilities went without any state survey for at least 6 years) or safety protocols, such as infection control or anesthesia administration.
-With ASCs now being approved for a growing number of complex surgeries, it’s increasingly important for ASCs to place emphasis on routine ASC inspections and safety protocols.
+With ASCs now being approved for a growing number of complex surgeries, it’s increasingly important for ASCs to place emphasis on routine inspections and safety protocols.